Hoda's Lentil Salad

 Power Lunch Ideas

-If you read my post entitled Power Breakfast Ideas, then you know that thinking about meals and what to eat during cancer treatment is a difficult task.
-Besides your emotional and physical reaction to the changes taking place, your mind just isn't capable of adding yet one more thing to worry about.
+If you read my post entitled Power Breakfast Ideas, then you know figuring out what to eat, especially during treatment, takes energy.
+Your mind doesn’t need one more thing to worry about.

 Ideally, someone can help you with meal prep a few days a week.
-If not, below are some easy ideas to help you ensure you're getting the necessary nutrients during or after treatment, to build your immune system and boost your energy.
+Try not to order out because you then lose control of a powerful source of healing.
+So to help I collected a few simple options to help you ensure you're getting the necessary nutrients to build your immune system and boost your energy.

-Sardine or Salmon Salad Nicoise: romaine, arugula, endive and radicchio greens, 3 oz. wild caught cooked salmon, or 3 sardines, tomatoes, red bell pepper, lightly steamed green beans, sunflower sprouts, avocado and apple cider vinaigrette or lemon juice and olive oil.
+Sardine or Salmon Salad Niçoise: romaine, arugula and radicchio greens, 3 oz. wild caught cooked salmon, or 3 sardines, sliced tomatoes, cucumber, red bell pepper, 4 kalamata olives, lightly steamed green beans, chives or green onion tops, avocado and either an apple cider vinaigrette or lemon juice and olive oil.
+Optionally you can add a boiled egg.

-Hoda’s Garbanzo Bean Salad: 1 cup cooked garbanzo beans, 1/4 c. cooked organic brown rice, ¼ c, chopped scallions, 2 Tbs. chopped red onion, ¼ c. chopped tomatoes, 1 Tbs. each chopped basil, mint, parsley and ½ - 1 tsp. chopped jalapeno pepper, Season with a little salt, juice of 1 small lemon and 2 Tbs. extra virgin olive oil.
+Hoda’s Garbanzo Bean Salad: 1 cup cooked garbanzo beans, ¼ c. cooked organic brown Basmati rice, ¼ c, chopped scallions, 2 Tbs. chopped red onion, ¼ c. chopped tomatoes, 1 Tbs. each chopped basil, mint, parsley and ½ - 1 tsp. chopped jalapeno pepper, Season with a little Himalayan salt, juice of 1 small lemon and 2 Tbs. extra virgin olive oil.

-Tabbouleh Lunch: (click here for my recipe) and ½ baked acorn squash, small organic greens salad or steamed greens flavored with garlic powder and a squeeze of lemon (swiss chard, kale, spinach, beet greens).
+Tabbouleh Lunch: (click here for my recipe) and ½ baked acorn squash, steamed sweet potato with garlic powder and ½ tsp. grass-fed Ghee.

 tabbouleh

-Tempeh Sloppy Joes: Chopped grilled tempeh mixed with tomato paste, 1 tsp. olive oil, garlic, diced bell pepper & chili powder and a dash of salt.
-Serve open-face on 1 slice whole-grain bread, with steamed broccoli and beets or carrots. (courtesy of Jeanne Wallace, PhD, CNC)
+Tempeh Sloppy Joes: Chopped grilled tempeh mixed with tomato paste, 1 tsp. olive oil, minced garlic (or garlic powder), diced bell pepper, chili powder and a dash of salt.
+Serve open-face on 1 slice GF bread, with steamed broccoli and beets or carrots. (courtesy of Jeanne Wallace, PhD, CNC)

 veggie burrito

-Veggie Wrap: Organic cooked brown rice, organic black beans, avocado, cucumber, broccoli sprouts, scallions, chopped cilantro and onions, wrapped in a sheet of Nori seaweed or whole-grain organic tortilla or rice-paper wrap. (courtesy of Jeanne Wallace, PhD, CNC)
+Veggie Wrap: Organic cooked brown rice, organic black beans, avocado, cucumber, broccoli sprouts, scallions, chopped cilantro and onions, wrapped in a sheet of Nori seaweed or whole-grain organic tortilla. (courtesy of Jeanne Wallace, PhD, CNC)

-Tempeh Fingers: Marinated strips of tempeh wrapped in steamed chard leaves, with a baked sweet potato or yam topped with a mixture of 1 Tbs. flax oil, 1 Tbs. nutritional yeast 1 Tbs. chopped chives or green onion and shredded rice/ almond cheese.
+Tempeh Fingers: Marinated strips of tempeh wrapped in steamed chard leaves, with a baked sweet potato or yam topped with a mixture of 1 Tbs. flax oil, 1 Tbs. nutritional yeast 1 Tbs. chopped chives or green onion and shredded almond cheese.

-Vegetable Curry: Curried veggies over 1/4 c. organic brown basmati rice or faro, cooked in green tea.
-Serve with a cucumber, mint and tomato salad.
+Vegetable Curry: Curried veggies over 1/4 c. organic brown basmati rice or chickpeas boiled in green tea with a little cumin.
+Serve with a cucumber, fresh mint and tomato salad.
+You may add a Tablespoon or coconut yogurt.

-Vegetable Burrito: Mix roasted veggies with organic pinto or black beans, a little brown rice, salsa and/or guacamole in a gluten-free tortilla.
+Vegetable Burrito: Mix roasted veggies with organic pinto or black beans, salsa and/or guacamole in a gluten-free tortilla.

 Pacific Brand Organic Soup: In a pinch these can be used as a base (tomato, butternut squash, and mushroom varieties).
 Add your favorite veggies, beans or whole grains.